zhezhangsh/MyMethods/scRNAseq_10X.md

   - Use Wilcoxon Rank Sum test to identify marker genes of each cluster by comparing it to all other cells

 ```
-# Code example to analyze a signle scRNA-seq library using Seurat
+# Example code to analyze a signle scRNA-seq library using Seurat
 cnt <- Read10X('path/sample_id/outs/filtered_feature_bc_matrix');  # read in gene-cell read count matrix
 srt <- CreateSeuratObject(cnt, project='myProject', min.cells = 3);
 srt[["percent.mt"]] <- PercentageFeatureSet(srt, pattern = "^mt-");